ers-stars/dolphot_jwst/docs/source/post-processing/catalogs.rst

   * Selecting only sources with low **Flag** values (e.g., below 2-4) can help reject badly photometered stars.
 Depending on the **Force1** settings, **Type** can also be used to reject bad sources.
 If the field is very crowded, you may wish to ignore **Type** and do a more careful selection in **Sharpness**, **Crowding**, etc.
   * Due to details of the fit-procedure, we advise against using **Chi** to select good sources.

-A loose, completenss-oriented, selection to reject obvious outliers but preserve as many stars as possible can be done using the following parameters: :math: `SNR \\le 4`
+A loose, completenss-oriented, selection to reject obvious outliers but preserve as many stars as possible can be done using the following parameters:

+*SNR >=4
 * Sharp^2 <= 0.2
 * Crowding <= 2.25
 * Flag <= 2
 * Type <= 2

+Those criteria should be satisfied by all sufficiently deep filters.
+In our M92 example, we apply these cuts to both F090W and F150W, and obtain the following color-magnitude diagram.

+As a rule of thumb, higher purity can be achieved by applying stricter cuts to **Sharpness* and **Crowding**.
+However, completeness, especially at low **SNR**, will also be decreased.
+For F090W and F150W, we have developed a strict, purity-oriented selection in **CITE(WARFIELD23)**:

+* Sharp^2 <= 0.01
+* Crowding <= 0.5
+* Flag <= 2
+* Type <= 2

+To be satisfied in F090W and F150W simultaneously.
+This selection has been shown to be highly pure down to **SNR** of 10.
+Some residual contaminants might remain below that threshold.
+Applying these cuts to our M92 catalog, we obtain the following color-magnitude diagram.